 - Prepare Observatory reports that summarise the research conducted both overall and within each professional area examined and for each topic covered (available on www.osservatori.net)

 The Observatory’s research is concerned with monitoring the process of introducing digital technology within professional practices and firms, highlighting the trends in evolution, the tendency among these practices to invest in computer and information technology, the evolution in the business models they are employing and the capacity of these practices to interact with companies and so introduce a new management culture, as well as meet new requirements that are close to the characteristic way of managing businesses, entrusted with making the entrepreneur’s venture capital profitable.

-In particular, the Observatory will prepare four vertical studies, ordered by theme, in order to:
+In particular, the Observatory will prepare two vertical studies, in order to:

-The Observatory’s research is based upon an empirical analysis that involves professional communities in several surveys and cases of best practice, achieved through the collaboration of national councils and research institutes for lawyers, accountants, employment consultants, notaries and all supporters of the Professionals and Digital Innovation Observatory.
+The Observatory’s research is based upon an empirical analysis that involves law and business professional communities in several surveys and cases of best practice, achieved also through the collaboration of national councils and research institutes for lawyers, accountants, employment consultants, notaries and all supporters of the Professionals and Digital Innovation Observatory.

 Partners and Sponsors